Tag: Jesus

 I have prayed for his family and also that he was at peace with his God before he passed, but I think that some time during these next few weeks, while carving out some “me” time, I will definitely need a moment.
 I know the older I get, the more often this will occur, so I suppose I should simply ready myself for the inevitable, but I think I may find a new fervor for re-reading each of his works that I have in my possession.

-Comments Off | Deep Thought, Jesus, On Me
+Comments Off on Too stressed for Jesus? | Deep Thought, Jesus, On Me

 Wow…